Matrx123/Matrx123/README.md

 🚀 I try to regularly contribute to open-source projects , and tools that I find useful in my day-to-day work.

-🧰 I have maintained some public project to learn about ReactJS and fullstack blockchain developement using solidity, so feel free to explore my repositories and use them.
+🧰 I have maintained some public repositories to learn about ReactJS and fullstack blockchain developement using solidity, so feel free to explore my repositories and use them.

 ## Let's Connect